Beking0912/Beking0912/README.md

 - ⚡ Fun fact: ...
 -->
 Hi I'm **Biqing (Gloria) Su**, a Front-End Engineer with over 2 years of experience.
-Incoming Master of Computer Science at NCSU.
+Master student of Computer Science at NCSU.

 Committed to be with efficient workflow and maintainable and long-lasting code quality.